Books by Matt Beadle

 This book is about talent, strengths and positive psychology.
 Everyone is naturally talented in certain areas and if we get the opportunity to use our talents at work and develop them into strengths then we can work better, faster and far more productively.
 Bees search for pollen and they find it in the beautiful, successful, growing things around us: flowers.
 Flies search for rotting trash, bacteria and ugliness.
 Do you want to go through life like a fly or like a bee?

-These pages present the overwhelming scientific evidence that strengths-based leadership and collaboration lead to more productivity, more innovation, better well-being at work, lower absenteeism.
+These pages present the overwhelming scientific evidence that strengths-based leadership and collaboration lead to more productivity, more innovation, better well-being at work, and lower absenteeism.
 Learning to recognise your talents, leverage them into strengths and, mitigate your weaknesses will change the way you and your colleagues work.